-Applicants interested in pursuing a graduate certificate within the College of Nursing and Health Sciences and the must have a minimum undergraduate and graduate or doctoral cumulative grade point average of 2.5.
+Applicants interested in pursuing a graduate certificate within the College of Nursing and Health Sciences and must have a minimum undergraduate and graduate or doctoral cumulative grade point average of 2.5.

-Applicants interested in pursuing graduate certificates in Health Care Leadership or Nurse Educator must have hold one advanced nursing degree: i.e., Master's or doctoral in nursing.
+Applicants interested in pursuing a post-master's certificate in Family Nurse Practitioner, Health Care Leadership or Nurse Educator must hold one advanced nursing degree: i.e., Master's or doctoral in nursing.
 Please refer to the nursing certificate program within this catalog.
-Applicants must hold an unencumbered RN license in state where they reside.
+Applicants must hold an unencumbered RN license in the state where they reside.